awsdocs/aws-cost-management-user-guide/doc_source/budgets-create.md

 # Creating a budget<a name="budgets-create"></a>

-You can create budgets to track your service costs and usage, RI utilization and coverage, and your Savings Plans utilization and coverage\.
-Single accounts, master account and member accounts in an AWS Organizations organization can, by default, create budgets\.
+You can create budgets to track and take action on your costs and usage\.
+You can also create budgets to track your aggregate Reserved Instance \(RI\) and Savings Plans utilization and coverage\.
+By default, single accounts, the management account, and member accounts in an AWS Organizations organization can create budgets\.
 + [Creating a cost budget](#create-cost-budget)
 + [Creating a usage budget](#create-usage-budget)
 + [Creating a reservation budget](#create-reservation-budget)